Why do I get a “socket error” message?

 Several factors may slow your connection, resulting in lower-than-expected speeds.
 Try these simple suggestions below.
 But if your slower speeds persist, contact your broadband service provider to see if they can determine the issue.

-- Be sure to stop any downloads or programs that may be using your connection while running the Speakeasy Speed Test.
+- Be sure to stop any downloads or programs that may be using your connection while running the test.

 - When using a wireless connection, there may be wireless interference.
 Try using a wired Ethernet connection instead.